 The brass threaded insert has an effective form of variety.
-However, sometimes it depends on the material and the installation process.
+However, sometimes, it depends on the material and the installation process.
 By design, you can divide it into 4 types: flange-head, symmetrical, diamond knurl, and non-knurl symmetrical.
-And aiming the installation process… there are thermal/heat staking, molded-in, and manual press-in types available.
+And aiming the installation process… thermal/heat staking, molded-in, and manual press-in types are available.

 Brass insert size ranges from 1/8″ to 2″ in diameter to 1/8″ to 4″ in length.
-And the ISO standards thread size ranges from M2 to M20 (depending on the type).
-However, you can adjust the size ranges according to your requirements.
+The ISO standards thread size ranges from M2 to M20 (depending on the type).
+However, you can adjust the size according to your requirements.

 It has two ends.
 One end with spread metal is the head or inlet section.
 This part always stays above and has a round or hexagonal shape.
 In addition, you will see different design patterns on the outside body.
 Some have diamond-shaped teethes, some have line patterns, and some come with normal threads or combinations.
 It depends on the manufacturer and the purpose of that insert.

 However, the inside of the inserts is mostly the same.
 You will always find the standard threads there for joining the fasteners.